cdoremus/deno-fresh-oauth/README.md

 }
 ```

-The `getAuthorizationUri()` requests the authorization URL and code verifier
+The `getAuthorizationUri()` call requests the authorization URL and code
-from Github.
-A randomly generated state token and the code verifier is stored
+verifier from Github.
+A randomly generated state token and the code verifier is
-temporarily in Deno KV.
-In addition, a session id is randomly generated and
+stored temporarily in Deno KV.
+In addition, a session id is randomly generated
-stored in a browser cookie called `session`.
-Finally, the response is redirected
+and stored in a browser cookie called `session`.
+Finally, the response is
-back to the authorization endpoint.
+redirected back to the authorization endpoint.

 The next step is to obtain the access token using the `getAccessToken()` called
-in the `/callback` route's handler.
-Recall that we configured our Github OAuth
+in the `/callback` route's handler function.
+Recall that we configured our
-callback URL to be that route.
-He're an annotated look at what goes on inside of
+Github OAuth callback URL to be that route.
+Here is an annotated look at what
-`getAccessToken()`:
+goes on inside of `getAccessToken()`:

 ```ts
 export async function getAccessToken(